nautim/nautim.github.io/_projects/1_assignment.md

 {% if page.cv_pdf %}<a href="{{ page.cv_pdf | prepend: 'assets/pdf/' | relative_url}}" target="_blank" rel="noopener noreferrer" class="float-right"><i class="fas fa-file-pdf" style="font-size: 48px;"></i></a>{% endif %}

-Here is an example of a final assignment for the course "Network and Data Science for Public Policy."
+Here is an example of a final assignment for the course "Data and Network Science for Public Policy."
 I designed this assignment with a focus on modern teaching methodologies, particularly Project-Based Learning, aimed at enhancing students' abilities to design and execute applied data science projects with a tangible final product.

 ## About this Assignment